Company of the Year Awards Criteria

 • Implementation & creativity (1-10 points)

 Please give us a detailed explanation of your implementation.
-Include screenshots to help us visualize the technology.
+Include screenshots to help us visualise the technology.
 Provide information on the creativity of the technology what did you do differently from others?

 • Details of any challenges faced and how these were overcome (1-10 points)